AbdulhadiAlaraj/SarcasmViz/README.md

 # Arabic Sarcasm Detection WebApp
-This repository contains the source code for a Streamlit web application that leverages both traditional machine learning models and the AraBERT transformer model to detect sarcasm in Arabic text.
-It includes a TensorFlow implementation for AraBERT and uses several classical machine learning models for comparative analysis.
+This repository contains the source code for a Streamlit web application that leverages both traditional machine learning models to detect sarcasm in Arabic text.

 ## Features
-Sarcasm detection in Arabic text using AraBERT and multiple machine learning models.
+Sarcasm detection in Arabic text using multiple machine learning models.
 Visualization of confidence levels using Plotly bar and gauge charts.
 Use of Streamlit for an interactive web application interface.
 ## Installation